 Our approach is underpinned by a robust organisational structure that ensures our standards meet or exceed legal requirements and address material risk.
 Our global sustainability team leads the development of company-wide policy and programmes, with regional management teams leading the local implementation with the support of their local sustainability teams.
 We monitor our performance closely at every level of the business.

 Monitoring our performance

-We regularly share our performance, learning and experiences with all internal stakeholders and management around the world to ensure everyone remains informed and benefits from being a part of our global network.
+We regularly share our performance, learning and experiences with all internal stakeholders and management around the world to ensure everyone remains informed and benefits from being part of our global network.